Kenneth Kiewra Professor, Developmental & Learning Sciences

 Talent is not born but made.
 Whatever biological hand we are dealt can be greatly enhanced as we draw new environmental cards that support or even trump biology.
 Through practice and training, we can alter our bodies and our brains.
 We make talent.
 None of the famously talented people you know, or I studied, could have been who they became without a constellation of environmental factors firing in sync.

-Talent is a continuum, a process of increasing growth.
+Talent is a continuum, a process of increasing growth, striving to be better on Friday than on Monday, in December than in January.
 All people are somewhere on that talent continuum.
 There are no winners and losers, only developers—whether talent takes us to Carnegie Hall or to community band.